 Generic drug pricing has had a rough few years – the consolidation of customers, a price-fixing scandal, and an effort by the FDA to fast-track approvals.
 Canadian drug importation, however, may be a blessing in disguise.
 We first covered drug importation a year ago when Vermont was looking to pass SB 175, a formal plan to import pharmaceuticals from Canada.
 Since then, Florida submitted their Canadian Prescription Drug Importation Concept Paper to the HHS, paving the way for the state to start buying drug products abroad.

 Most recently, the Trump Administration cancelled stakeholder meetings that were planned for early January, saying that the Administration had “concluded review” on the proposed draft rule and guidance.
 It is an ominous signal for many segments of the industry.

 To recap, here are the two pathways for importation:

-As industry works through implementation, many of the arguments against importation have begun to melt away:
+As the industry works through implementation, many of the arguments against importation have begun to melt away:

 New Federal Watchdog

-On the other hand, brand drugs have mostly continued to enjoy high and increasing list price in specialty and traditional brand channels (although, granted, industry dynamics have severely impacted net revenue, with PBM’s leveraging their stranglehold on market access and allowing them to increase rebates).
-Senators Cory Booker (D-NJ), Bernie Sanders (I-VT) and Kamala Harris (D-CA) have floated an independent agency – the Bureau of Prescription Drug Affordability and Access – which would effectively set drug pricing under the threat of voiding patents that provide it exclusivity.
+On the other hand, brand drugs have mostly continued to enjoy high and increasing list prices in specialty and traditional brand channels (although, granted, industry dynamics have severely impacted net revenue, with PBM’s leveraging their stranglehold on market access and allowing them to increase rebates).
+Senators Cory Booker (D-NJ), Bernie Sanders (I-VT), and Kamala Harris (D-CA) have floated an independent agency–the Bureau of Prescription Drug Affordability and Access–which would effectively set drug pricing under the threat of voiding patents that provide it exclusivity.